 The effectiveness of the support and interventions and their impact on the pupil's progress are reviewed in line with the agreed date.
 The impact and quality of the support and interventions are evaluated, along with the views of the pupil and their parents.
-The classteacher, working with the SENCo, revises the support in light of the pupil's progress and development, deciding on any changes to the support and outcomes in consultation with the parent and pupil.
+The class teacher revises the support in light of the pupil's progress and development, deciding on any changes to the support and outcomes in consultation with the parent and pupil.

-Where a pupil continues to make less than expected progress, despite evidence-based support and interventions that are matched to the pupil's area of need, the school will consider involving specialists.
-Specialists may be involved at any point to advise the school on early identification of SEND and effective support and interventions.
-The school will involve a specialist where a pupil continues to make little or no progress or where they continue to work at levels substantially below those expected of pupils of a similar age despite SEND support.
+Where a pupil continues to make less than expected progress, despite support and interventions that are matched to the pupil's area of need, the school will consider involving specialists, where appropriate and available.
+Specialists may be involved at any point to advice the school on early identification of SEND and effective support and interventions.
 The pupil's parents will always be involved in any decision to involve specialists.